This article is for informational purposes only. It is not a substitute for medical advice, diagnosis, or treatment. Learn more.

 What about the other side of the coin?

 If your kid dominates the top end of the BMI scale, don’t stress.
 Remember: kids grow.
 And often, they grow horizontally before they grow vertically.
 My sister was the fattest baby.
 My brother once told me how she was so fat she couldn’t put her arms down straight by her side, kinda like Ralphie’s snow-suited little brother in A Christmas Story.
 But now?
-She’s a model.
+She’s a model and a huge advocate for healthy living.

 If you want or need to do something, then reinforce the idea of a healthy lifestyle.
 Make sure your kids are active.
 Cook and serve a variety of healthy foods.
 Then take a deep breath and back off.